CumulusNetworks/cldemo-roh-dad/README.md

 #### Understanding Which Containers Are Where
 After the demo has been deployed 20 containers will have been deployed.
-* 4 "RoH" containers (1 per Server) -- This container runs the Cumulus Quagga instance.
+* 4 "crohdad" containers (1 per Server) -- This container runs the CRoHDAd daemon and advertises containers into kernel routing table 30.
-* 4 "crohdad" containers (1 per Server) -- This container runs the CRoHDAd daemon and advertises new containers into kernel routing table 30
+* 4 "RoH" containers (1 per Server) -- This container runs the Cumulus Quagga instance and redistributes kernel routing table 30 into the routed fabric.
 * 12 "workload" containers (4 per Server) -- This container runs our workloads at different unique IP Addresses.
   * Server01 -- 172.16.1.1, 172.16.2.1, 172.16.3.1
   * Server02 -- 172.16.1.2, 172.16.2.2, 172.16.3.2